car251290/Learning-React-/README.md

 But what is a Hook?
 Hooks are functions that let you “hook into” React state and lifecycle features from function components.
 Hooks don’t work inside classes — they let you use React without classes.
 (We don’t recommend rewriting your existing components overnight but you can start using Hooks in the new ones if you’d like.)

+## Rules for Hooks

+Hooks are JavaScript functions, but they impose two additional rules:
+Only call Hooks at the top level.
+Don’t call Hooks inside loops, conditions, or nested functions.
+Only call Hooks from React function components.
+Don’t call Hooks from regular JavaScript functions.
+(There is just one other valid place to call Hooks — your own custom Hooks.
+We’ll learn about them in a moment.)
+We provide a linter plugin to enforce these rules automatically.
+We understand these rules might seem limiting or confusing at first, but they are essential to making Hooks work well.